hughlaw/themilldunfanaghy/src/pages/index.md

     but its the wee added touches that make the difference.

-    A welcome with coffee and homebaking, complimentary water, wine, homemade oaties for your room and fresh milk when you want it.
+    A welcome drink , complimentary water, wine, homemade oaties for your room and fresh milk when you want it.
 Our larger rooms also have a Nepresso machine.
   intro2subtitle: ""
   intro3: >-
     We now welcome our canine friends to The Mill.
 With such great walks in the